 We all know that sitting is hazardous to our health.
 But new research is showing that even those of us who meet our weekly recommended activity levels can still have massively negative health effects from sitting too much.
-Fitness trackers are a wonderful tool in giving you a visual reality check of how active…or inactive…you are throughout the day, thus becoming an accountability tool to your activity levels.
+Fitness trackers are a wonderful tool in giving you a visual reality check of how active…or inactive…you really are.
+Thus, the fitness watches become an accountability tool to your true activity levels.

 Let’s focus on the word “estimate” for a minute.

 In short, no, chances are the calorie burn is NOT accurate.
-It is likely within the ballpark, but I personally wouldn’t plan my daily caloric consumption to a tee based upon my fitness trackers predicted output.
+It is likely within the ballpark, sure.
+But I personally wouldn’t plan my daily caloric consumption to a tee based upon my fitness trackers predicted output.

-In my experience, no. I’ve been fortunate enough to be able to test and review a number of different brands of trackers over the last few years.
-I’ve noticed that each one has its positives and negatives when it comes to tracking distance and steps taken.
-The other day, while this post was brewing in my head, I decided to wear three separate trackers to the gym for the evening.
+While this post was brewing in my head, I decided to wear three separate trackers to the gym for the evening.
 Yes, three.
 I got a few funny looks, but hey, anything for science.
 I intermittently checked the trackers throughout a slew of different cardio options.
-Some trackers would register on the elliptcals, while others wouldn’t.
+Some trackers would register on the ellipticals, while others wouldn’t.
 The same went for the stair stepper.
-All three gave me different distance readings when running, none of which matched the treadmill (though in theory, the treadmill reading could have been incorrect as well.)
+All three gave me different distance readings when running, none of which matched the treadmill.
+(Though in theory, the treadmill reading could have been incorrect as well.)
 None of the trackers will register activity such as cycling, unless you wear the optional heart rate strap (only one of my trackers, the Polar Loop, offered that option.)
 At the end of a two hour workout followed by a 7 hour gym shift (where I walk a lot) each tracker varied from the other by a few thousand steps.

-Now, not all hope is lost: Many of the available models allow you to set the sensitivity of the tracker to more accurately gauge footsteps (some people are heavy runners/walkers, while others are very light).
-Other models will allow you to calibrate the length of your individual walking and running stride to more accurately measure distance.
+Now, not all hope is lost.
+Many of the available models allow you to set the sensitivity of the tracker to more accurately gauge footsteps.
+This is helpful, as some people are heavy runners/walkers, while others are very light.
+Other wearable fitness tracker models will allow you to calibrate the length of your individual walking and running stride.
+This will also allow you to more accurately measure distance and steps covered.

-While it seems this post focused on the negatives and inaccuracy of fitness trackers, my overall opinion as a fitness professional is that these devices can be an incredibly helpful tool for those who are wanting to either lose weight or simply become more active.
+It may seem like this post focused on the negatives and inaccuracy of fitness trackers.
+But, my overall opinion as a fitness professional is that these devices can be an incredibly helpful tool for those who are wanting to either lose weight or simply become more active.
 While the step, distance, and calorie count aren’t entirely accurate, they are still an accountability tool.
 Accurate or not, there is no denying that fitness tracker readout of 15,000 steps shows you had a more active day than one that reads only 3,000 steps at the end of the day.

-The key to success with these trackers is to remember that they are merely estimates, and that your daily workouts and caloric intake shouldn’t be based exactly on these numbers.
-Further, it is very important to note that these fitness trackers are simply a tool, and not a determination of your health, or more importantly, self worth.
-We all have days where we knock out 15,000 and beyond steps, just as we all have days where the step count might not register past 3,000.
+The key to success with these trackers is to remember that they are merely estimates.
+Your daily workouts and caloric intake shouldn’t be based exactly on these numbers.
+Further, it is very important to note that these fitness trackers are simply a tool, and not a determination of your health.
+More importantly, they are not a determination of your self worth.
+We all have days where we knock out 15,000 and beyond steps.
+Just as we all have days where the step count might not register past 3,000.
 Rest days are important, my friends.
-If at any point you find yourself becoming obsessed with the numbers on the tracker, consider not using it for awhile (and extreme cases, seek professional help from a counselor or doctor).
+If at any point you find yourself becoming obsessed with the numbers on the tracker, consider taking a break.
+And extreme cases, seek professional help from a counselor or doctor if necessary.

 Have you used a fitness or activity tracker?
 Were your experiences positive or negative?
 Would you recommend that tracker to others, and why?